alltheseas/Page-a-Day/README.md

   _Acceptance Criteria_
   1. There is a way for anyone to view the most zapped pages.
 For instance, this could be a histogram view sorted from most to least zapped pages (see zaplife.lol most zapped notes, and most frequently zapped notes methoodologies)

+_future_
+Most nostr users do not use long form posts.
+Therefore Page-a-Day will start publishing pages as regular notes on day one.

-IV) As a book author who wants to control how my book appears, I would like to the pages to appear in long-form like habla.news posts, so that the reader is immersed in the reading experience.
+> IV) As a book author who wants to control how my book appears, I would like to the pages to appear in long-form like habla.news posts, so that the reader is immersed in the reading experience.

-  _Acceptance Criteria_
+>  _Acceptance Criteria_
-  1. Book page(s) notes have long-form nostr/NIP marker, and render on nostr long-form readers such as habla.news
+>  1. Book page(s) notes have long-form nostr/NIP marker, and render on nostr long-form readers such as habla.news

 Origin: https://iris.to/note14u3fkqu8dafzl45zwud4mua7u2w3emtaml4f78k5qc0myxhyc9zqd24ste